Expressionism (theatre): History

 The early Expressionist theatrical and dramatic movement in Germany had Dionysian, Hellenistic, and Nietzsche philosophy influences.
 It was impacted by the likes of German poet August Stramm and Swedish playwright August Strindberg.
 Murderer, the Hope of Women by Oskar Kokoschka, written in 1907 and first performed in Vienna in 1909, was the first fully expressionist drama.
 Expressionism was then explored and evolved in Germany by a multitude of playwrights, the most famous of which being Georg Kaiser, whose first successful play, The Burghers of Calais, was written in 1913 and first performed in 1917.
 Another highly influential German Expressionist playwright was Ernst Toller who had his first successful play, Transformation, premier in Berlin in 1919.
 These German playwrights and many others explored and evolved expressionist theatre and drama until the movement faded in popularity throughout Germany by 1924.

 In the 1920s theatrical expressionism became very popular in the United States among audiences and artists alike.
 Eugene O'Neill, although widely known for his realist dramas, was the first playwright in the United States to experience success with an expressionist piece.
 O'Neill's The Hairy Ape was the first fully expressionist play written by an American playwright, it premiered in 1922.
 Elmer Rice gained notoriety shortly after with the premier of his expressionist play The Adding Machine in 1923.
 These playwrights and many others within the United States went on to write quite successful expressionist plays including Lajos Egri's Rapid Transit (play), first premiering in 1927, and Sophie Treadwell's Machinal, first premiering in 1928.

 Expressionism in theatre and drama has also experienced success in China and Spain.
 Notably, The Wilderness (play) by Cao Yu and Yama Zhao by Hong Shen were frequently produced in the 1920s and 1930s in China.
 Expressionism in Chinese theatre has recently experienced a resurgence in popularity since the 1980s.
 In Spain Ramon Valle-lnclan's Esperpento, which was first produced in 1925, was very similar to German expressionist plays of the same decade.

 Theatrical elements

 The most defining characteristics of Expressionism in the theatrical context were the emphasis on uncovering intense emotions and the failure of societal systems that have been overlooked.
 Commonly, Expressionist theatre critiqued the government, big business, the military, family structures, and sexism.
 Expressionism shifted emphasis from the text of pieces to the physical performance and highlighted the director's role in creating a vehicle to deliver theirs and the playwright's thoughts and feelings to audiences.
 This shift also reflected a greater faith in audiences' ability to receive a playwright's message on their own without complete textual guidance.
-In early German expressionist theatre, the protagonists were commonly created to representations of variations on the New Man, one who was neither too meek or too headstrong, who was intelligent, and who was unafraid to act on their morals.
+In early German expressionist theatre, the protagonists often represented variations on the New Man, one who was neither too meek or too headstrong, who was intelligent, and who was unafraid to act on their morals.